 An Ad Hoc Nomination committee will be established for the purpose of notifying and identifying perspective candidates of upcoming election.

-All newly elected members of the will not be seated pending the certification and final results of a recount or an election challenge.
-The incumbent members of the will continue in their duly elected/ appointed positions until election hallenge is resolved.
+All newly elected members of the Board will not be seated pending the certification and final results of a recount or an election challenge.
+The incumbent members of the Board will continue in their duly elected/ appointed positions until any election challenge is resolved.

-Section : At-Large, Treasurer and Secretary Appointments
+Section 7: At-Large, Social Media Coordinator, Treasurer and Secretary Appointments

-The () t-large, positions will be filled by a majority vote of the quorum at the Jumeeting every -numbered year and every two years thereafter to provide for staggered terms.
+The four (4) At-large, Social Media Coordinator, Treasurer and Secretary positions will be filled by a majority vote of the quorum at the July meeting every even-numbered year and every two years thereafter to provide for staggered terms.

-A will be for the purpose of notifying and identifying candidates of the upcoming appointment establish an application process and screen all candidates for eligibility.
+A board member will be appointed for the purpose of notifying and identifying prospective candidates of the upcoming appointments establishing an application process and screening all candidates for eligibility.

 A slate of candidates shall be presented to the board.
 Each nominee/applicant will have an opportunity to address the board prior to the vote.
 Any tie will be resolved through a coin toss.